Jarosław Kaczyński criticizes Grzegorz Braun for his statements on the death chambers

 Jarosław Kaczyński: "This is to the detriment of Poland"

-Jarosław Kaczyński, President of Law and Justice, made a strong reference to Braun's words.
+Jarosław Kaczyński, President of Law and Justice, definitely referred to Braun's words.
 In his entry on the X platform, he wrote:

 Questioning the Holocaust and what happened in Auschwitz is unacceptable, among others, because it is a lack of elementary respect for victims who lost their lives there and fits into the policy of falsifying history.
 Grzegorz Braun's statements in this case only confirm that he acts from foreign inspiration to the detriment of our country – a very serious harm. – Jarosław Kaczyński

-Kaczyński emphasized that negating crimes committed in Auschwitz is not only an attack on memory of victims, but also on entering into narratives that can be used against Poland internationally.
+Kaczyński emphasized that negating crimes committed in Auschwitz is not only attack in memory of the victims, but also entering into narratives that can be used against Poland internationally.

 The importance of historical truth and respect for victims